 by 2027.
-Since the volume of cross border transfers is demonstrating such rapid growth, it is an absolute must for business owners to be aware of what these transactions are and how to make them efficient.
-Our guide is your key to mastering the intricacies of this topic.
+Since the volume of cross border payments is demonstrating such rapid growth, it is an absolute must for business owners to be aware of what these transactions are and how to initiate and process them efficiently.
+Our guide is your key to mastering the intricacies of such international payments.

 Cross-border transactions can be categorized as:

 - Retail payments - performed as B2B, B2C, and P2P transfers, including remittances.
 For example, shopping at e-stores located overseas, sending a sum of money as a gift to your friend living abroad, and providing financial help to a family member in a foreign country.

 - Wholesale payments - conducted between governments, financial institutions, and large non-financial organizations.
 Some examples are foreign exchange, trading of commodities and securities, payments for the import and export of goods.